-For management purposes, the Group is organised into three major segments namely, residential business, industrial development and hospitality and leisure (develop, own and/or manage hotels, serviced apartments and leisure activities).
+For management purposes, the Group is organised into three major segments namely, residential business, industrial development and hospitality and leisure.
 Other segments include corporate departments of the Group and businesses that individually do not meet the criteria for a reportable segment as per IFRS 8 Operating Segments.